 Right sided aortic arches are asymptomatic if they occur in the absence of other cardiovascular abnormalities.

-Obstruction from a vascular ring encircling and constricting the trachea and /or esophagus.
+Obstruction from a vascular ring encircling and constricting the trachea and /or oesophagus.

-For instance, a ring forms around the trachea and esophagus when a left-sided ligamentum arteriosum connects the left pulmonary artery and a retroesophageal left subclavian artery arsing from the right-sided aortic arch.
+- For instance, a ring forms around the trachea and oesophagus when a left-sided ligamentum arteriosum connects the left pulmonary artery and a retroesophageal left subclavian artery arsing from the right-sided aortic arch.

 The diverticulum of Kommerell is a dilated pouch at the aortic origin of the retroesophageal left subclavian artery.

 - It is formed from the remnant of the involuted left branchial arch.